colltoaction/writings/MLIR Inet Dialect/Open Design Meeting.md

 ## Community interest

-There is evidence of interest in YouTube programming channels, with videos for the Bend language with more than 1M views.
+Considering potential adoption versus maintenance cost, there is evidence of interest in YouTube programming channels, with videos for the Bend language with more than 1M views.

 ![](bend-youtube.png){height=70%}

----

-# Implementation deep dive

-## Graph rewriting

-MLIR supports defining rewrite rules in a declarative manner via TableGen.
-Patterns provide a concise way to express graph rewriting as a pair of source pattern to match and resultant pattern.
-The declarative rewrite rule just contains the very essence of the rewrite.
-This makes it very easy to understand the pattern. https://mlir.llvm.org/docs/DeclarativeRewrites/.

 ---